Understanding SaaS Revenue Segments

 But when the time comes to experiment in those new SaaS revenue segments, you may find it a difficult endeavor to support.
 Keep in mind, you’re not just experimenting in new segments, but you’re also continuing to use resources to sustain mid-market/inbound while putting more resources into scaling up outbound/SMB.
 The latter two alone mean an increase in marketing spend before you even invest in experimenting with others.

 This is where venture debt can support your growth goals.
-Instead of equity financing, which takes an ownership position in your company, venture debt simply provides funding — with no equity dilution.
-You stay in control at all times, which is critical for maintaining progress during experimentation.
-You don’t want an outside party telling you where you should and should not place your resources.
+While equity financing requires a portion of ownership in your company, venture debt simply provides funding.
+You stay in control, which is critical for maintaining progress during experimentation.

 Additionally, venture debt works best when it’s used to accelerate what you’re already doing well in sales and marketing.
 Funding can be used to scale up your existing SaaS revenue segments without worry of failure because they’re already performing strong.
 Revenue increases, and you can maintain your debt obligations (which are flexible based on your goals) while allocating other funding toward the experimentation segments.